My 2 year old baby cousin, Brady, died when I was 5 years old.

 If you feel the urge to cry, cry.
 If you feel angry, try getting your energy out through physical activity.

-3. Know your limits and set boundaries.
+- Know your limits and set boundaries

 If you’re feeling like the holidays are too much for you to handle, that’s fine!

 You can take time for yourself, create space, and set your own plans.
-If Thanksgiving dinner or Hanukkah festivities brings up too much pain for you to handle at this point in your grief journey, it’s okay to skip it this year.
+If Thanksgiving dinner or Hanukkah festivities bring up too much pain for you to handle at this point in your grief journey, it’s okay to skip it this year.

 While friends and family may try to convince you to get over it or continue on as usual, you have every right to feel what you’re feeling and set your own boundaries for the holidays.

 Create a holiday schedule with as little or as much activity that allows you to feel what you need to feel.
-Share with your family what your plans are and that you appreciate their support in your decision, even if that means skipping the family tradition this year.
+Share with your family what your plans are and that you appreciate their support of your decision, even if that means skipping the family tradition this year.

 By taking the time to plan ahead, you can have more control over your holiday season and do what makes sense for you.
 If you feel more comfortable driving yourself to the family party so that you can leave early if you want, do that.

-4. Express your needs and be honest.
+- Express your needs and be honest

 Our friends and family don’t always know what to say or do when we’re grieving, especially since everyone handles grief differently.
 While some family members may be supportive and comfort you, others may not know how to handle the situation.